On regular hypergraphs of high girth: Upper and lower bounds

 We need an analogue of the Erd\H{o}s-Sachs argument for hypergraphs.

 \begin{lemma} Let $r,d$ and $g$ be integers with $d \geq 2$ and $r,g \geq 3$.
-Let $H$ be a linear, $r$-uniform, $d$-regular hypergraph with girth at least $g$, with the smallest number of vertices subject to these conditions.
-Then $H$ cannot contain $r$ vertices every two of which are at distance greater than $g$ from one another. \end{lemma} \begin{proof} We show that if $H$ contains $r$ distinct vertices $v_1,v_2,\ldots,v_r$ whose pairwise distances are all greater than $g$, then it is possible to construct a linear, $r$-uniform, $d$-regular hypergraph with girth at least $g$, that has fewer vertices than $H$.
-Let $e^{(1)}_i,e^{(2)}_i,\ldots,e^{(d)}_i$ be the edges of $H$ which contain $v_i$, for each $i \in [r]$.
-Let
+Let $H$ be an $r$-uniform, $d$-regular hypergraph with girth at least $g$, with the smallest possible number of vertices subject to these conditions.
+Then $H$ cannot contain $r$ vertices every two of which are at distance greater than $g$ from one another. \end{lemma} \begin{proof} Let $H$ be an $r$-uniform, $d$-regular hypergraph with girth at least $g$.
+Suppose that $H$ contains $r$ distinct vertices $v_1,v_2,\ldots,v_r$ such that $\dist(v_i,v_j) > g$ for all $i \neq j$.
+We will show that it is then possible to construct an $r$-uniform, $d$-regular hypergraph with girth at least $g$, that has fewer vertices than $H$; this will prove the lemma.